Current Size: 100%

 Your rights to be paid when off sick depend on what is in your contract of employment.
 Contracts usually have a clear written term stating what you are paid if you are off sick.
 Often the contract provides for full pay for a specified period, followed by reduced pay for a further period, subject to conditions on reporting the sickness absence.

-In addition, your employer must not breach the fundamental duty of trust and confidence owed to all employees.
+And your employer must not breach the fundamental duty of trust and confidence owed to all employees.

 For all these reasons, most large employers, especially where unions are recognised, prefer to negotiate clear rules that state when sick pay is and isn’t going to be paid.